Key messages

 Rationale

-Rationale for choosing an indicator
+Rationale for the selection of the indicator

 The indicator measures freshwater abstraction from natural sources, as well as the pressure on the environment in terms of freshwater abstraction.